 Cass City, Michigan

-Althaver was born in Kansas City, Mo., and received a Bachelor of Arts degree from Principia College in Elsah, Illinois.
-Following two years in the military, he joined Walbro Corporation in the mid-1950s as an accountant and rose rapidly through the ranks.
-Althaver retired from the corporation as chairman and chief executive officer in 1998.
+Mr. Althaver was born in Kansas City, Missouri in 1931.
+He attended Principia College, Elsah, Illinois, where he received a Bachelor of Arts degree.
+Following two years in the military, he joined Walbro Corporation in 1954 as an accountant.

 Chair, Two Men and a Truck